 Backpacking Norway alone as a woman is the best way to explore the country for several reasons.
 Probably the most important reason is that Norway is one of the safest countries for solo travel in the world.
 The second is its unique, one-of-a-kind nature that offers magnificent vistas and clean environment.

-But for me, the peaceful and slow lifestyle of the Norwegian people is an even more important reason to solo travel here.
-It allows you to feel safe but also gives you an opportunity to hear your inner voice, to discover new possibilities and to find peace within yourself.
+Norway is one of the best solo travel destinations, because of its peaceful and slow lifestyle and the calm and respectful nature of the Norwegian people.
+This allows you to feel safe but also gives you an opportunity to hear your inner voice, to discover new possibilities and to find peace within yourself.
 It is like a pilgrimage during which you are rejoining your true self.

 Also, bring a good pair of hiking shoes because in Norway you will certainly need them.
 Norway is all about nature and the best way to enjoy it is to go hiking.

 In Norway, you will need a waterproof and windproof jacket.
 Buy one of acceptable quality and bring some layers along – long sleeve tees and polar suit shirt.

 If you wonder where to go in Norway, first choose what type of places you want to see.
 Cities, mountains, small villages snuggled in the furthermost parts of the fjords?
 South, North, the coastline?

 According to Marco Polo Guides, (the guide I used to plan and organise my trip), there are four popular tour itineraries in Norway.
 My solo trip was based on the itinerary no.3 listed in the guide.
 For your solo trip to Norway trip, you can choose the area you want to visit and then narrow it down to fit your availability of time and money.